East Coast

 September, 2001

-My trips to Peapack were a flurry of activity last year.
+My trips to Peapack were a flurry of activity in 2001.
 With the coming of Autumn, the air cleared, the leaves began to turn, and the countryside around Peapack became even more beautiful.
-I travelled to Peapack for Vignette training in the second week of September, while Carol was in Northern Italy for her second trip to Nerviano (Pharmacia's major R&D center near Milan).
-The kids were home with Grandma and Grandpa Schmidt, and there we were on September 11th, when everything changed.
+I travelled to Peapack for Vignette training in the second week of September, while Carol was in Northern Italy for her second trip to Nerviano (Pharmacia's major R&D center near Milan), followed by a trip to Stockholm.
+The kids were home with Grandma and Grandpa Schmidt in Kalamazoo, and there we were, scattered around the world, on September 11th, when everything changed.

 Our visits went on pretty much as planned, though with a stunned sense of unreality.